 Could we have pushed the solution even further?
 Absolutely - no doubt about it.

-If you're interested in the nitty-gritty of the test, click here to read the complete whitepaper.
+If you're interested in the nitty-gritty of the test, contact us, and we'll gladly send you the complete whitepaper.